ckiroshan/mastering-javascript/README.md

 # JavaScript Fundamentals

-This Repo was created to that explains the basic fundamentals of JS.
+This Repo explains the basic fundamentals of JS.